This is the one and only Excellence in Broadcasting Network.

 Nowadays, it's men who are increasingly getting the biggest economic boost from tying the knot, according to a new analysis of census data.

-The changes summarized in a Pew research center report being released today reflect the proliferation of working wives over the past 40 years, a period in which American women outpaced men in both education and earnings growth.
+The changes summarized in a Pew Research Center report being released today reflect the proliferation of working wives over the past 40 years, a period in which American women outpaced men in both education and earnings growth.

-Well, that's because colleges have been chickafied.
+Well, that's because colleges have been chickified.

 Men aren't showing up in as many numbers as they used to.